 The XRAP membership reflects a wide cross-section of the financial reporting community: preparers, users and auditors; large companies, small and medium companies, SOEs, central government, local government, not-for-profit organisations; and shareholders, directors, chief executives, chief financial officers, advisors.

-Current members of the XRAP are:
+Other current members of the XRAP

 - Katie Beith, Senior Investment Strategist Responsible Investment, New Zealand Super Fund